 And finally, at the evening banquet of the President Council, Nkrumah stated in his toast speech the following:

-The article accounted that later in his talk, when lamenting the violent acts of imperialists against Ghana, the British ambassador and military attaché left the scene – an incident Hungary’s primer János Kádár recalled in their personal discussion in a sarcastic tone.14
+Later during Nkumah’s talk, when he was lamenting the violent acts of imperialists against Ghana, the British ambassador and military attaché left the scene – an incident Prime Minister János Kádár recalled in their personal discussion in a sarcastic tone.19

-The dialogue between Nkrumah and Kádár—who was spending his vacation in his summer resort in Balatonaliga—is even more revealing in how historical parallels were drawn between Ghana and Hungary.
-Nkrumah recalled that the ex-Vice President of US, Nixon called Eastern Bloc countries, such as Hungary, “Communist slaves,” and added: “if slavery consists of what I saw in Hungary, I am prepared to become a Communist slave,” because “freedom, equality, justice, and all what goes with them, that is, humanism, take true shape only in socialist countries.”
-Kádár also reflected on his vision of common historical fates: “Our country had also lived for centuries under semi-colonial subordination, in fact, under the war, German fascists ruined and looted Hungary.”
+The dialogue between Nkrumah and Kádár, who was spending his vacation in his summer resort in Balatonaliga, is revealing in how historical parallels were drawn between Ghana and Hungary.
+Nkrumah recalled that the ex-Vice President of USA, Nixon called Eastern Bloc countries such as Hungary “Communist slaves,” and added: “if slavery consists of what I saw in Hungary, I am prepared to become a Communist slave,” because “freedom, equality, justice and all what goes with them, that is, humanism, take true shape only in socialist countries.”
+Kádár also reflected on his vision of common historical fates: “Our country had also lived for centuries under semi-colonial subordination, in fact under the war German fascists ruined and looted Hungary.”
 To accentuate his point, Kádár recalled in awe Nkrumah’s famous speech at the UN convention on “freedom for Africa.”
 On Nkrumah’s visit to the Beloiannisz Electric Equipment Factory of Budapest, which he decided to copy and transfer to Ghana, he declared in his speech to the workers:

-. . . we have chosen the same direction of development as yours.
-A great lesson and example to be followed is your technical and scientific development, the way you organize your agriculture.15
+…we have chosen the same direction of development as yours.
+A great lesson and example to be followed is your technical and scientific development, the way you organize your agriculture.20

 He also added gratefully: